Tips for College Students

 Need a time out?

 Were you ever put on a time out as a kid?
-The purpose of a time out really is to remove the child from whatever situation is causing them to act out, so they can collect themselves and make better choices.
-Wow, doesn’t that sound like a good idea for adults too?
-Take some time for yourself when you can see that your anxiety, anger, frustration, stress, etc is rising.
-Time outs can be watching a favorite TV show, taking a walk, or even going on a little road trip!
+The purpose of a time out is to remove the child from whatever situation is causing them to act out and to collect themselves and make better choices.
+Doesn’t that sound like a good idea for adults too?
+Take some time for yourself when you see that your anxiety, anger, frustration, stress, etc. are rising.
+“Time outs” can be watching a favorite TV show, taking a walk, or even going on a little road trip!
 Take a break from your stress and enjoy this wonderful life.

 Talk to someone